-Jacob’s ladder, Polemonium spp., is a hardy ornamental perennial for USDA Hardiness Zones 3-8 that blooms in late spring to early summer in shady locations.
+Jacob’s ladder, Polemonium spp., is a hardy ornamental perennial for USDA Hardiness Zones 3 to 8 that blooms in late spring to early summer in shady locations.

 It’s not one flower, but an entire genus in the Polemoniaceae or phlox family that contains 25 species with origins in eastern North America, Europe, and northern Asia.